Sherwin-Williams ProClassic Paint Review

 Both water-based options brush and spray smoothly with minimal drag.
 Aside from the paint being a low-viscosity enamel, as previously described, we obtain outstanding results when spraying or brushing.
 Just keep the first coat somewhat light.

 Sherwin-Williams paints are not always easy to remove from tools.
 You would have to be an experienced painter to notice the subtle increase in effort.

 Paint being hard to remove from tools is not necessarily a bad thing.
 SW is known to offer class-leading paint adhesion.
 So, our take is that the extra efforts of clean-up are well worth the added adhesion where it counts.

 The water-based versions clean up with soap and water, while the oil-based option requires mineral spirits or paint thinner.

 The Added Cost of ProClassic

 Paint, in general, is overpriced.
 ProClassic interior trim paint is not cheap.
 In many ways, house painters would argue that it is overpriced.
-So, our take is either overpay for subpar results or pay a premium for outstanding results.
+Our take is either overpay for subpar results or pay a premium for outstanding results.